 After passing Jamaica and Haiti, Matthew is expected to reach Cuba on Tuesday, potentially making a direct hit on the US Navy base at Guantanamo Bay.

 A mandatory evacuation of non-essential personnel, including about 700 family members of military personnel, was under way at the base and everyone remaining behind was being told to take shelter, said Julie Ann Ripley, a spokeswoman.

 The forecast track would also carry Matthew into the Bahamas, with an outside chance of a brush with Florida, though that would be several days away.

-"It's too early to rule out what impacts, if any, would occur in the United States and Florida," Dennis Feltgen, a spokesperson at the National Hurrican Center, was quoted by The Associated Press news agency as saying.
+"It's too early to rule out what impacts, if any, would occur in the United States and Florida," Dennis Feltgen, a spokesman at the hurricane center, was quoted by The Associated Press news agency as saying.

 Matthew caused at least one death when it entered the Caribbean on Wednesday.
 Officials in St Vincent reported a 16-year-old boy was crushed by a boulder as he tried to clear a blocked drain.

 |An image provided by the National Oceanic and Atmospheric Administration shows Hurricane Matthew in the Caribbean [NOAA via AP]